Jackahuahua Breed Summary

 High-Spirited, Playful, Friendly and Loving

-A mix between at Jack Russell Terrier and a Chihuahua, the Jackahuahua is a small doggy, with a large amount of energy!
-For this reason, they need lots of exercise, walkies and playtime!
-However, they are also excellent snuggle doggies as well.
+A mix between a Jack Russell Terrier and a Chihuahua, the Jackahuahua is a small dog, with a large amount of energy!
+For this reason, they need lots of exercise, walks and playtime!
+However, they are also excellent snuggle dogs as well.

 Due to the fact they have Terrier in them, these guys can be a bit of a challenge as pets, especially when trying to train them.
 For this reason, they need to be with someone who has the time and patience to bring the best out in them!

-Fun Fact: Smaller doggies tend to have a lot longer lifespan than their larger counterparts, so you can be sure to spend lots of years together with this new family addition!
+Fun Fact: Smaller dogs tend to have a lot longer lifespan than their larger counterparts, so you can be sure to spend lots of years together with this new family addition!

-These little doggies, also known as ‘Jack Chi's’, are fairly new on the scene and it’s thought development of the breed began around the 1980’s-1990’s.
+These little dogs, also known as ‘Jack Chi's’, are fairly new on the scene and it’s thought the development of the breed began around the 1980s-1990s.
 The breed itself is a cross between a Jack Russell Terrier and the Chihuahua.
 Much of their physical characteristics will vary from dog-to-dog.
-For example, their ears can either be erect, like that of its Chihuahua ancestors, or with a curl-over like the terrier.
+For example, their ears can either be erect, like that of its Chihuahua ancestors or with a curl-over like a terrier.
 However, because of the size of the breeds involved in creating this new doggy, the result is often a teeny-weeny pooch!
 Due to their small size and often very thin, short coats, Jackahuahua's do not like cold weather, so it may be worth investing in a jumper of jacket your little guy can wear during the chillier months!